 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held at 7:00 p.m. on the first Thursday after the first Monday of each month at the Authority's Office at 210 George Street, Reading, PA 19605
+They are held at 7:00 p.m. on the second Thursday of each month at the Township's Office at 210 George Street, Reading, PA 19605